-Are you looking for some seasonal recipe for St. Patricks Day?
-This recipe for Beef and Guinness Stew is adapted from a recipe in Gourmet, October 2004.
+Are you looking for a seasonal recipe for your St Patrick’s Day menu?
+This classic Irish recipe for Beef and Guinness Stew is a definite crowd-pleaser!

 Sign up for our free Newsletter stuffed full of ideas, competitions and offers.
 PS Did we mention it’s free?

 To make this into a one-pot meal, add some baby potatoes right into the stew along with the beef stock, Guinness and herbs instead of serving with the champ.
-And don’t be tempted to skip tossing the beef in the flour – the flour helps give the sauce its thick consistency later on.
-Like most stews, this one actually improves in flavor after a day, so the leftovers are even better.
+And don’t be tempted to skip tossing the beef in the flour – the flour helps give the sauce its thicker consistency later on.

 - 1 kg stewing beef, cut into 1-inch pieces